TomDeneire/InformationScience/README.md

 ## Course description

-This section describes the content of the course ``Information Science`` for the UAntwerp Master of Linguistics.
+This section describes the provisional content of the course ``Information Science`` for the UAntwerp Master of Linguistics.

+## Reading

 ## Installation instructions
 In this section, we will guide through the necessary steps to set up your computer for the course.